 My toddler locked himself in, so I smashed the bathroom window and squeezed in.
 The police showed and arrested me.
 I explained the misunderstanding and thought to present some documents.
 But I had none.
 Then my wife said she didn’t know who I was.

 I shall try another house tonight.

 Goldilocks dyed her locks cherry red.
 She sensed daddy bear closing in.
 Daddy had a hunch she was holed out in a bar near Eastleigh.
 He found her binge scoffing on porridge in bed.
 He shut the door.
 “I won’t be too rough…or too gentle, kiddo.
 I’ll be just right.”

 The very moment that I walked shyly past her, a bloke cycled by and wolf whistled.
 She turned, not spotting the cyclist, staring accusingly.
 “Innocent” I shrugged.
 We chatted, dated, fell madly deeply and married.
 She still believes I was the whistler.
 Best leave it that way.
 Bless you bikeman.

 They made Spanish omelette out of Humpty.
 Even the King’s horses ate it.
-The wall got old and it collapsed.
-Now there’s just a pathetic plaque saying, “Humpty fell here”.
+The wall crumbled and collapsed.
+Now there’s a seriously pathetic plaque saying, “Humpty fell here”.
 Tourists flock, snapping pictures.
-But don’t they know I pushed him?
+Don’t they know I pushed him?
 Where’s my place in history?
+I’m broken too.
 WHERE’S MY GLORY DUMPTY?